Here’s How Female Brains Stay ‘Younger’ Than Male Brains

 After further analysis, researchers came to the conclusion that female brains are metabolically younger than their actual chronological age.
 The researchers noted that the findings from this study reinforce previous studies that found that the female brain displays less cerebral blood flow loss after puberty, more brain glycolysis in young adulthood, and decreased loss of cerebral gene expression over time.

-“We are interested in results like those presented here, because they not only help us to understand how factors like sex contribute to different trajectories of metabolic brain health in late life, but also help us to understand the potential causes and early signs of Alzheimer’s Disease,”said Samuel Neal Lockhart, an assistant professor of gerontology and geriatric medicine at Wake Forest School of Medicine
+“We are interested in results like those presented here, because they not only help us to understand how factors like sex contribute to different trajectories of metabolic brain health in late life, but also help us to understand the potential causes and early signs of Alzheimer’s Disease,” said Samuel Neal Lockhart, an assistant professor of gerontology and geriatric medicine at Wake Forest School of Medicine